-Configure the basic TCP/IP settings remotely
+Configure the Basic TCP/IP Settings Remotely

-Prepare to configure the settings: Before you run the Wizard:
+Prepare to Configure the Settings

+Before you run the Wizard:

 - 1. Contact your network administrator to obtain valid TCP/IP settings. - 2.
-If you are configuring multiple unconfigured InRow RD cooling units, obtain the MAC address of each one to identify it when the Wizard discovers it.
-(The Wizard displays the MAC address on the screen on which you then enter the TCP/IP settings.) - The MAC address is accessible by the display interface of the cooling unit on the Main > About > Display > Device screen.
+If you are configuring multiple unconfigured units, obtain the MAC address of each one to identify it when the Wizard discovers it.
+(The Wizard displays the MAC address on the screen on which you then enter the TCP/IP settings.) - The MAC address is accessible on the Web suer interface on the Main > About > Display > Device screen.

-Run the Wizard to perform the configuration: To discover and configure unconfigured InRow RD cooling units over the network:
+Run the Wizard to Perform the Configuration

+To discover and configure unconfigured units over the network: